dhanjyoti/React-step-by-step/React_Notes/mock.md

 A class component becomes an Error Boundary by defining either or both of getDerivedStateFromError and componentDidCatch lifecycle methods.

-The placement of the Error Boundary also matters as it controls if the entire app should have the fall-back UI or just the component cousing the problem.
+The placement of the Error Boundary also matters as it controls if the entire app should have the fall-back UI or just the component causing the problem.

 Provide a way to gracefully handle error in application code.

 # What is React Router?